mipear/KPArt/README.md

 ### Content

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- I used [Google Maps](https://www.google.com/maps) to create the maps in the Upcoming Events section.
+- To compress the images, I used [tinypng.com](https://tinypng.com/)
 - In order to create a palette of colours, I used [Coolors.co](https://coolors.co/image-picker) and created my palette via the artist's hero image painting.
 - I used [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/) for the Contact Form, Navigation menu, and Upcoming Events.
 - To write my code, I used [Code Anywhere](https://app.codeanywhere.com/)